ramsricharan/Show-Time/README.md

 # Show Time
- A Simple Personalised movie details app that helps users to know everything about the Upcoming, New Releases, Popular movies etc. It allows users to check out what people are saying about a movie, or they can tell others about the movie.
+ Designed a simple Personalised movie details app that helps users to know everything about the Upcoming, New Releases, Popular movies etc. It allows users to check out what people are saying about a movie, or they can tell others about the movie.
 They can create their own list of favorite movies.